-A vertical garden system, also referred to as vertical gardening is an indoor or outdoor garden that grows vertically using growth support like a trellis or a similar support system.
+A vertical garden system, also referred to as plant walls is an indoor or outdoor garden that grows vertically using growth support like a trellis or a similar support system.
 It differs from the conventional way of gardening we are all accustomed to, which falls under the category of horizontal gardening.

 Many people love gardening but because of today’s way of downsized living, where many people reside in small apartments or condos situated majorly in high-rise buildings, having a garden is almost out of the picture.